VRConservation/neca/intro.md

 The book contains the following chapters:

-- **1. Primer**.
+**1. Primer**.
 Introduces conservation finance and provides examples and cases.

-- **2. Fire**.
+**2. Fire**.
 How conservation finance applies to fire and forest health.

-- **3. Water**.
+**3. Water**.
 Examples and cases from water and stormwater management.

-- **4. NE CA Roadmap**.
+**4. NE CA Roadmap**.
 An updated version of the NE California Finance Roadmap and how NE CA can move towards leveraging public funds with private.

-- **5. Barriers**.
+**5. Barriers**.
 The barriers to conservation finance, in particular, getting beyond their novelty.

 ## Acknowledgements

 The authors offer particular thanks to JoAnna Lessard (Yuba Water Agency,) Todd Sloat (Hat Creek Lumber), Sharmie Stevenson (Fall River & Pit RCD ), Michelle Wolfgang (USFS), Jonas Epstein (USFS), Madison Kirshner (USFS), and Regine Miller (Headwaters Environmental, Inc.).

-==&&&& Add others as necessary==
+**&&&& Add others as necessary**

 ==Reviewers?==